The problem with D&D 5e

 This is what frustrates me most about 5e: it presents itself as a tactical combat system, but in reality, it isn’t.

-On the surface, 5e offers spells to optimise, feats to choose, combat synergies to plan, and tactical positioning to manage—all things that should create deep and meaningful combat.
+It offers a plethora of spells to choose, combat synergies to plan, and tactical positioning to manage—all things that should create deep and meaningful combat.
 But , as we have seen, combat is rarely a real challenge.
-Players have so many powerful tools at their disposal, and enemies rarely have the resilience or tactics to pose a serious threat.
+Players have many powerful tools at their disposal, and enemies rarely have the resilience or tactics to pose a serious threat.

 Classes, Levels, and Ludonarrative Dissonance